uikit/uikit-site/docs/pages/image.md

 ## Srcset

 To use the `srcset` feature for background images, just add the `data-srcset` attribute.
-Optionally, add the `sizes` attribute but without prefix.
+Optionally, add the `sizes` attribute but without a prefix.

 ```html
 <div data-src="" data-srcset="" sizes="" uk-img>…</div>